nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the student list being displayed on EdRecord.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the student will be removed, to be replaced by new tags provided by your input, i.e adding of tags is **not cumulative**.
+* When editing tags, the existing tags of the student will be removed, to be replaced by new tags provided by your input, i.e. adding of tags is **not cumulative**.

 <div markdown="span" class="alert alert-primary">:bulb:
 Thus, you can remove all the student’s tags by typing `t/` without specifying any tags after it.